sprucelabsai/developer.spruce.ai/skills/index.md

 During your skill's boot it will compile your skill views and register them with Heartwood.
 This may take a moment, so wait until you see the "Skill Booted" message at the end!

+From this point forward you can use `spruce boot` every time you make View changes.